-9. Why do the updated participation requirements indicate in Step III that students must have two short-term objectives or benchmarks for every annual goal in the student's IEP?
+9. Why do the participation requirements indicate in Step III that students must have two short-term objectives or benchmarks for every annual goal in the student's IEP?

-The federal regulations for the Individuals with Disabilities Education Act (IDEA), 34 CFR 300.320(a)(2), describe the requirement for each student with an IEP to have measurable annual goals.
-The regulations further state that for students who take alternate state assessments, the goals must also include short-term objectives or benchmarks.
-It has been a longstanding agency requirement to include at least two objectives or benchmarks for each goal-including academic, functional, and related services goals-to adequately comply with the plural use of the terms used in the regulations.
+The federal regulations for the Individuals with Disabilities Education Act (IDEA), 34 CFR §300.320(a)(2), describe the requirement for each student with an IEP to have measurable annual goals.
+The regulations further state that for students who take alternate state assessments, the goals must include short-term objectives or benchmarks.
+At least two objectives or benchmarks are required for each goal-including academic, functional, and related services goals-to adequately comply with the plural use of the terms used in the regulations.
 Refer to question 1.16 in the TEA document Question and Answer Document: IEP Measurable Annual Goals for more information.

-10. If a student meets participation requirements for STAAR Alternate 2 in some content areas but not all areas, what test does the student take?
+10. Can a student meet participation requirements for STAAR Alternate 2 in some but not all content areas?

-A student with the most significant cognitive disability requires extensive supports in all content areas and across all life domains.
-If the student meets the criteria for some content areas but not all areas, then the student is not a student with the most significant cognitive disability and does not meet the participation requirements for STAAR Alternate 2.
-The student must participate in STAAR for all content areas.
+No. A student with the most significant cognitive disability requires extensive supports in all content areas and across all life domains.
+If a student does not meet all the participation requirements for STAAR Alternate 2, the student must participate in STAAR for all content areas.